For those at risk, taking a pill that can stop them from getting HIV is a ‘life-changing experience.’

 Many sex workers have complained that they will not start PrEP unless it is also offered to their boyfriends, according to South African National Aids Council chief executive Fareed Abdullah, who reported early results from the roll-out at last week’s International Aids Conference in Durban.

-Understanding our differences Sisters Dineo* and Pumla* go to university in Johannesburg and are in their early 20s.
+Sisters Dineo* and Pumla* go to university in Johannesburg and are in their early 20s.
 This makes them part of the sexually active group of South Africans that is most at risk of HIV infection.
 The Human Sciences Research Council’s latest national HIV household survey found a quarter of all new infections in the country occur among young women between the ages of 15 and 24.